Foxmaner/TDDD80---Java-Android-project/README.md

 Make sure that your *build.gradle* file contains these implementations if you have build issues.

+NOTE: The Heroku server has to be online, otherwise you will be prompted an error!

 ## APK File
 We have generated an .apk file for the project which can be found [here](https://www.mediafire.com/file/qx43q20spwn0yxq/strinder-apk.zip/file)